 Inner peace is something mystics, wise men, and philosophers have sought for many centuries.
 Inner peace gives us an open mind to gladly learn from a brilliant teacher or a simple, sweet child.
 Our inner peace gives us courage to admit it when we are wrong without having our internal support system disintegrate before or after we admit our errors.

 But all too often somewhere along the way, some of us lose that sense of self worth.
 That point when “I did good!” becomes, “I can’t do anything right!”
 This metamorphosis can happen from any number of tragic life events or changes that can grip our confidence in its talons and squeeze the life out of it.

-To take a stand against being bullied, controlled, or any kind of abuse is actually part of the process of attaining peace.
+To take a stand against being bullied, controlled, or any kind of abuse can actually be part of the process of attaining peace.
 “How?” you may ask.
 Because you have to decide that you are worthy of peace.
-You have to crawl up out of the sucking, mucky bog of self degradation that we get ourselves into when we believe that everyone is more deserving, better, smarter, more anything than we are.
+You have to crawl up out of the sucking, mucky bog of self- degradation that we get ourselves into when we believe that everyone is more deserving, better, smarter, more anything than we are.

-Yes there will always be someone better than us at something or other but it shouldn’t make us think less of ourselves!
+Yes, in this world there will always be someone we think is better than us at something or other but it shouldn’t make us think less of ourselves!
 If it does then we are getting “bogged” down!